A Seychelles International Trust is a useful vehicle for asset protection and efficient tax planning.

 Confidentiality is ensured as disclosure of any information or document relating to an international trust is strictly prohibited by law, except under an injunction of the Seychelles Supreme Court for the purpose of an inquiry or trial into or relating to the trafficking of narcotics and dangerous drugs, arms trafficking or money laundering or under a direct prescription of Seychelles written laws.

-According to the International Trust (amendment) act, 2011 there is a requirement to keep a register of trustees, beneficials and settlors of the Trust (the International Trust Register), but it is kept confidentially by a Trustee and is not filed with any Seychelles Government Registry.
-Besides there is no requirement to file, with any Seychelles Government Registry, Trust Deed or any other details of the settlor or the beneficiaries (except for any beneficiaries who are Seychellois citizens).
+According to the International Trust (amendment) act, 2021 there is a requirement to keep a register of trustees, beneficiaries, beneficial owners and settlors of the Trust (the International Trust Register), but it is kept confidentially by a Trustee and is not filed with any Seychelles Government Registry publicly opened.